Dachshund Cost of Ownership: Real Monthly, Annual, and Lifetime Costs

 Food Costs for Dachshunds

 Dachshunds do not eat a lot, but food quality matters.
 Cheap food can lead to weight gain, which puts extra stress on their back.
+Choosing the right diet plays a major role in preventing obesity-related back problems.
+Our detailed Dachshund feeding and nutrition guide explains portion control, food quality, and weight management strategies.
 Many owners spend a little more on better food to help avoid health problems later.

 Because Dachshunds love to eat, owners also need to control treats.
 Too many treats can cause weight problems and higher vet bills.